Lockpickers-United/lpu-belt-explorer/src/resources/beltRequirements/black.md

 recommended applicants ask in the discord or via modmail prior to filming.
 All locks must be gutted, even if destruction is required to gut.

-**Requirements**
+**Picking Requirements**

+- SPP (single pin pick) and gut **two** different locks ranked as Black Belt (locks have to be from separate entries in the list).

+**Non-Picking Requirements**

+- Mentor at least **two** advanced pickers through the process of getting into a difficult lock.
+- Complete at least two of the "Epic Quest Options" listed below.

+- All previous non-picking requirements must have been fulfilled.
-1. Demonstrate your ability to gut locks and get them back together again
+  - Demonstrate your ability to gut locks and get them back together again. *(Green Belt Requirement)*
-2. Demonstrated history of helping advancing and advanced pickers
+  - Demonstrated history of helping new pickers, either on the sub and/or in the Discord channel. *(Blue Belt Requirement)*
-3. Have built a "Challenge Lock" and shared it with a fellow picker.
-Please see below for more information.
+  - Have built a "Challenge Lock" and shared it with a fellow picker. *(Blue Belt Requirement)*
-4. Have made at least one specialized tool and published the specs
+  - Make at least one specialized tool and publish the specs *(Brown Belt Requirement)*

-5. Mentor at least two advanced pickers through the process of getting into a difficult lock
-6. Complete at least two of the "Epic Quest Options" listed below
-7. SPP and gut two different locks ranked as Black Belt (locks have to be from separate entries on the list) or similar
+**Evidence Format**

+- Pick and gut in a continuous video take without cuts, keeping the lock and components in frame.

-Epic Quest Options (all subject to approval):
+**Epic Quest Options** (all subject to approval):

-- Develop and demonstrate an "Extra Skill" that is related to picking or physical security
+- Develop and demonstrate an "Extra Skill" that is related to picking or physical security.
-- Complete and document a "Master's Project" of sufficient difficulty and complexity
+- Complete and document a "Master's Project" of sufficient difficulty and complexity.
-- Select and pick two additional Black Belt level locks from the list
+- Select and pick two additional Black Belt level locks from the list.

 Examples of "Extra Skills":